The 7 Greatest Desktop Environments and Window Managers of All Time

 Linux is all about freedom, customization and choice.
 There are many people who will tell you this, and then also tell you what the best choice is and why you should definitely agree with them.

 Following in that tradition, I’m going to share what I think are the seven best window managers and Desktop Environments (DEs) of all time.
-This is not about which one you should be using now but instead which ones you should have been using back then if you do receive a “gnarness” rating at the end, to nobody’s surprise, the ordinance to ban scooter share companies passed.
+This is not about which one you should be using now but instead which ones you should have been using back then if you want to go to the same situation.

 7. GNOME 2.x